 | 9xx | 900 | Other |

-JAATJAUNO, ATJ_GADS: regeneration obligations
+JAATJAUNO and ATJ_GADS: regeneration obligations

-After felling or natural mortality, the compartment moves to `zkat=14` (izcirtums) and the owner has a duty to regenerate it.
+After main felling or natural mortality, the compartment moves into category `zkat=14` (izcirtums), and § 11 of Meža likums obliges the owner to regenerate it within three years.
+The register tracks that obligation through three fields.

-P_CIRP, P_DARBG: management activity history
+P_CIRP and P_DARBG: management activity history

-- 1–4 = mixed dry forests on sandy soils (priežu mežs)
+- 1–4 — dry forests on sandy soils (priežu mežs);

-- 5–8 = fresh loamy forests (egles, bērza mežs)
+- 5–8 — fresh loamy forests (egles, bērza mežs);

-- 9–14 = wet and bog (purvāji, slapji)
+- 9–14 — wet and bog (purvāji);

-- 15–20 = floodplain and waterlogged
+- 15–20 — floodplain and waterlogged.

 SAIMN_D_IE: management restrictions

-Real example: 62720050379, Padures pagasts
+A real example: cadastre 62720050379, Padures parish

 In our VMD dataset, cadastre 62720050379 contains 98 main compartments.
-Take one of the oldest — a 152-year-old pine in the first tier:
+Take one of the oldest — a 152-year-old pine in the first layer.

 | Field | Value | Meaning |